semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 In the case of a `job` resource, you should give the Job ID of the job that interests you and not its name.

+### sem get example

+As the `sem get` command works with resources, you will need to specify a resource type when issuing a `sem get` command all the time.

+So, in order to get the list of the available projects for the current user under the active organization, you should execute the following command:

+    sem get project

+Similarly, the next command returns the list of the names of the available secrets for the current user under the active organization:

+    sem get secret

+Each entry is printed on a separate line, which makes the generated output suitable for being further processed by traditional UNIX command line tools.

+Additionally, you can use `sem get` to display all running jobs:

+    sem get jobs

+Last, you can use `sem get jobs` with `--all` to display the more recent jobs of the current organization, both running and finished:

+    sem get jobs --all

+In order to find out more information about a specific project named `docs`, you should execute the next command:

+    sem get project docs

+Similarly, in order to find out the contents of a `secret` named `mySecrets`, you should execute the next command:

+    sem get secret mySecrets

+You can also use `sem get` for displaying information about a `dashboard`:

+    sem get dashboard my-dashboard

+In order to find more information about a specific job, given its Job ID, either running or finished, you should execute the next command:

+    sem get job 5c011197-2bd2-4c82-bf4d-f0edd9e69f40

 ### sem apply

 The `sem apply` command works for `secrets` and `dashboards` and allows you to